iMD10/CS342-Car-Rental/README.md

 # CS342 Car Rental System

-**CS342 Car Rental System** is a Java-based desktop application designed to provide a seamless vehicle rental experience.
+Java-based desktop application designed to provide a seamless vehicle rental experience.
 This project features a graphical user interface for customers and admins, built using Java Swing, with PostgreSQL as the database hosted on AWS.
 The system supports vehicle booking, user management, and administrative controls.

 ---